top of page

 • CAUTION: Be prepared with GPS track and a good topo map - there is a lightly used trail on ridge but it's essential to have route-finding skills.

-However, I felt we had really enhanced our hiking and route tracking skills over the past year and were ready to safely complete the summit climb.
+However, I felt we had significantly improved our hiking and route tracking abilities over the past year and were prepared to safely accomplish the summit climb.

 Pinto Mountain from Pinto Basin Road in Joshua Tree National Park

-The trailhead is located on Pinto Basin Rd, the main road from the south entrance of JTNP.
-We started by crossing Turkey Flats.
-Turkey Flats is actually a loose extension of Pinto Mt.
-It's composed of rock, gravel and sand (alluvium) that washed from the slopes and canyons in front of us.
-I've used the arrow to identify the Pinto since it crammed in among the other mountain tops in this section of the range.
-We were heading for the ridge identified by the yellow arrow.
+The trailhead is situated on Pinto Basin Rd, which is the primary road from the southern entrance of JTNP.
+We began our journey by traversing Turkey Flats.
+Turkey Flats is essentially an extension of Pinto Mt., consisting of rock, gravel, and sand (alluvium) that has eroded from the slopes and canyons ahead of us.
+I've used an arrow to highlight Pinto, as it is nestled among the other mountain peaks in this part of the range.
+Our destination was the ridge indicated by the yellow arrow.

 Hiking across Turkey Flats to reach Pinto Mountain in Joshua Tree National Park